 Daniel Kim, M.D., Dr.P.H., is Associate Professor in the Bouvé College of Health Sciences at Northeastern University.
 His research broadly encompasses the social and economic determinants of population health.
 Professor Kim currently serves as Principal Investigator of a R01 grant on the social determinants of cardiovascular diseases, funded by the National Heart, Lung, and Blood Institute (NHLBI) at the U.S. National Institutes of Health.
 He previously served as Principal Investigator of a project estimating the effects of neighborhood socioeconomic characteristics on coronary heart disease incidence and mortality.
 This project was funded by a career development Pathway to Independence Award through NHLBI.
 Professor Kim has published a number of studies on the area-level effects of socioeconomic factors and other social determinants on health, and co-edited the textbook Social Capital and Health (Springer Press, 2008) with Ichiro Kawachi and S.V.
 Subramanian (Harvard School of Public Health).
-He is author of a book on applications of modeling and simulation methods to public health and social epidemiology, funded by the National Library of Medicine and to be published by Wiley & Sons.
+He is author of a new book on applications of modeling and simulation methods to public health and social epidemiology, funded by the National Library of Medicine and published by Wiley & Sons.
 He has authored or co-authored more than 100 peer-reviewed publications, books, and chapters.

 Social Epidemiology, Social and Economic Determinants of Health, Social Policy

 - AcademicKeys Who’s Who in Health Sciences Higher Education

 - Chair, Special Emphasis Panel, Systems Science & Health in the Behavioral and Social Sciences, National Institutes of Health

 - Pathway to Independence Award, National Heart, Lung, & Blood Institute, National Institutes of Health

 - National Finalist, Jeremiah & Rose Stamler Research Award for New Investigators, American Heart Association